-An exchange may demonstrate that its fees are constrained by competitive
+An exchange may demonstrate that its fees are constrained by competitive forces by showing that the platform theory of competition applies.

 As the United States Supreme Court recognized in Ohio v.
 American Express, platforms are firms that act as intermediaries between two or more sets of agents, and typically the choices made on one side of the platform affect the results on the other side of the platform via externalities, or "indirect network effects."
 Externalities are linkages between the different "sides" of a platform such that one cannot understand pricing and competition for goods or services on one side of the platform in isolation; one must also account for the influence of the other side.
 As the Supreme Court explained: